Superman II: Production under Richard Lester

+Unsorth received the prime lensing credit, "photographed by", with Paynter credited afterwards as director of photography.

 Music

-Composer John Williams was originally slated to score Superman II in which he was given a screening with Ilya Salkind and Richard Lester.
+Composer John Williams was originally slated to score Superman II, whereby he was given a screening with Ilya Salkind and Richard Lester.
 When Salkind left the projection room, Williams and Lester fell into an argument; when Salkind returned, Williams told him that he "could not get along with this man."
 To take his place, Richard Lester's frequent composer Ken Thorne was selected to score the sequel.
 Thorne wrote minimal original material and adapted source music, such as Average White Band's "Pick Up the Pieces," which appears both in the restaurant in Idaho and during Clark's second encounter with Rocky in the Alaska diner.
-The music was performed at the CTS Studios, Wembley, London in the spring of 1980 by a studio session orchestra (rather than the London Symphony Orchestra, which had played for the first film).
+The music was performed at the CTS Studios, Wembley, London in the Spring of 1980 by a studio session orchestra (rather than the London Symphony Orchestra, which had played for the first film).
 The soundtrack was released on Warner Bros.
 Records, with one edition featuring laser-etched "S" designs repeated five times on each side.

 A complete score was released in 2008, as part of Superman: The Music--1978-1988, an 8-CD box set released by Film Score Monthly, with a limited edition of 6,000 units.

 As part of Superman's 80th anniversary, La-La Land Records released Thorne's expanded orchestral scores for the second and third film into the expanded archival collection in October 2018.